invenia/blog/draft01.md

 (x, s) = next(it.xs, s)
 ```

-If there are more items this advances the wrapped iterable, otherwise it breaks out of the surrounding loop.
+If there are more items, this advances the wrapped iterable, otherwise it breaks out of the surrounding loop.
 In the new interface this requires just one call instead of two:

 ```julia